Wire Size Calculator & Chart

 Wire diameter increases as AWG number decreases.
 A 4/0 conductor is several times the diameter of a 14 AWG conductor.

-Reading the Wire Size Chart (Real Talk)
+Using The Wire Size Chart

 Reference: Complete Wire Size Chart